puthurr/ocrlayout/docs/getting-started.md

 ```

 ### Google
-Refer to Google documentation to authenticate the Google Client : https://cloud.google.com/vision/docs/ocr#set-up-your-gcp-project-and-authentication
+Refer to Google documentation to authenticate the [Google Client](https://cloud.google.com/vision/docs/ocr#set-up-your-gcp-project-and-authentication)

 ## BBoxHelper - Run the Sample script(s)

 Each supported OCR platform has a corresponding testing script

-Under the project python directory,
+### Under the project python directory
 1. execute the **bboxtester.azure.py** for testing with Microsoft Azure Computer Vision OCR.
 2. execute the **bboxtester.google.py** for testing with Google Computer Vision OCR.

-Each sample script will
+### Each sample script will
 1. process all images located under the images script (one level of the python dir),
 2. call the corresponding OCR service,
 3. persist the raw ocr response on disk in the tests-results or the directory of your choice